jhpyle/docassemble/_docs/markup.md

 When you insert a word processing file, the file will be converted to PDF and inserted into the document the way a PDF file is inserted.
-However, if you include a .docx file inside a .docx file created using [`docx template file`], the result is like that of calling [`include_docx_template()`].
+However, if you include a DOCX file inside a DOCX file created using [`docx template file`], the result is like that of calling [`include_docx_template()`].